gi-bielefeld/plast/README.md

    PLAST Search -i someGraph -q myQueries.q -s mySearchSet.txt
    ```

-   File *mySearchSet* consists of one line per color.
+   File *mySearchSet.txt* consists of one line per color.
 A color's name is identical to the corresponding input file's name.
 In our case, it may look like:

    ```
    genomeAssemblyA.fasta